liferay/liferay-docs/develop/tutorials/articles/100-tooling/05-maven/09-building-themes-in-a-maven-project.markdown

 you have a legacy theme project and don't want to start over, generating a new project is not ideal.

-For cases like this, you'll want to manually configure your Maven project to build a theme.
+For cases like this, you should manually configure your Maven project to build a theme.
 You'll learn how to do this next.

 1. Configure Liferay's Theme Builder plugin in your project's `pom.xml` file: